 Whether or not an Ohio employee has a noncompetition agreement, the employee may have other obligations to his or her former employer imposed by statute.
 Two important limitations about which employees should be aware are the Ohio Uniform Trade Secrets Act and the Ohio Deceptive Trade Practices Act.

 The Ohio Uniform Trade Secrets Act prohibits employees, former employees, and competitors from misappropriating an employer’s confidential trade secrets for profit.
 See Ohio Revised Code § 1333.63.
 A “trade secret” includes any business information, process, technique, financial information, customer lists, or anything else that obtains some economic value from being not publicly known, and that the company makes reasonable efforts to keep secret.
 “Misappropriation” of trade secrets occurs when someone, including former employees, uses theft, bribery, misrepresentation, or other illicit means to obtain a trade secret for financial gain.
 Misappropriation can also include unauthorized disclosure of trade secrets by current or former employees under certain circumstances.
-An employee who is found to have engaged in trade secret theft faces significant repercussions under Ohio law, including repayment of any ill-gotten gains, punitive damages, and attorneys’ fees.
+An employee who steals trade secrets faces significant repercussions under Ohio law, including repayment of any ill-gotten gains, punitive damages, and the former employer’s attorney fees.